Bryant Park Office Space for Rent Guide

 Transportation and commuting

-Bryant Park is located within the 10018 zip code.
-Its central Midtown location provides access to many subway lines, including the 42nd Street/Bryant Park station, which is serviced by the B, D, F, and M trains.
+Office workers are given easy access to the area via its close proximity to the 42nd Street/Bryant Park station, which is serviced by the B, D, F, and M trains.
 Only a block to the east is Times Square, which is served by N, Q and R trains.
-Grand Central Station is short walk two blocks east and provides access to the 4, 5, 6 and 7 subway lines, as well as MetroNorth and Amtrak service out of Manhattan.
+Grand Central Station is a short two block walk away, providing access to the 4, 5, 6 and 7 subway lines, as well as MetroNorth and Amtrak service out of Manhattan.